strangerstudios/pmpro-slack/readme.txt

 == Description ==

 Set your Slack webhook URL and choose which levels to send notifications to Slack for.
-Then when users change level on your site, notifications will show up in Slack.
+Then when users checkout on your site, notifications will show up in Slack.

 == Installation ==